Measuring temporal entropies in experiments: Conclusions and Outlook

-With this work we have presented two main results.
-At first, we have designed a quench protocol that gives experimental access to generalized temporal entropies.
-Such a quench protocol requires working with at least two replicas if one measures the generalized temporal purity, or the second Rényi entropy.
-The first part of our work thus opens a new experimental window on quantum matter by enabling for the first time the experimental characterization of generalized temporal entropies.
+In this work, we have proposed a quench protocol that provides experimental access to generalized temporal entropies, allowing to extract information on temporal correlations of a system similarly to a pump-probe setup.
+This protocol requires at least two replicas when measuring the generalized temporal purity $\mathcal{T}_{O_j}^2(t)$ or the second Rényi entropy.

-We also have provided the first practical application of the characterization of generalized temporal entropies.
-We have shown that already after moderately short times they can be used to experimentally detect integrability and its breaking of the one dimensional dynamics, something that, as far as we know, was still an unsolved experimental problem.
-Moreover, we have provided numerical evidences of such statements using state-of-the-art numerical simulations based on tensor networks.
+Besides opening a new experimental avenue by enabling, for the first time, the experimental characterization of generalized temporal entropies, we also unveiled several properties of these quantities, such as that they are real and finite for systems defined on a lattice evolving in continuous time, and discussed their interpretation as probe of the systems to geometric quenches.
+These results pave the way for the experimental characterization of temporal entanglement, whose importance spans multiple areas of theoretical physics, not only as a critical measure of complexity in the classical simulation of out-of-equilibrium time evolution, but also as a probe providing direct access to bulk geometric properties in holographic field theories and universal information about critical systems in Loschmidt echo quenches.

-At last, we have mentioned several possible experimental realizations of the proposed quench protocol using either traditional cold neutral atom setups trapped in optical lattices, or trapped ions, and mentioned the possibility to use more advanced platforms such as Rydberg atoms arrays or superconducting processors in order to realize such quenches.
+We observed that generalized temporal entropies are sensitive to the dynamical properties of the models considered: in particular, in the gapped integrable regime of the Ising model, we observe the emergence of a soft mode in response to the quench.
+This soft mode could be a signature of the fragility of integrability, to changes in geometry induced by the double quench we need to implement to measure the generalized entropies.
+Given that integrability is primarily restricted to one-dimensional systems, defining the dynamics on the replicated Riemann surface, which starts to explore an extra dimension, immediately breaks it.
+The soft mode may be a manifestation of such breaking.
+This interpretation suggests that our results can apply beyond the Ising model analyzed here, a possibility we are currently investigating.

-Our results thus pave the way to the experimental characterization of temporal entanglement whose relevance in theoretical physics spans throughout different fields: in first place, it is one of the most important measures of complexity for the classical simulation of out-of-equilibrium time evolution.
-In second place, it gives direct access to bulk geometric properties in holographic field theories to the same universal properties that standard entanglement does for quenches to one dimensional critical points.
+If this is the case, our findings offer a potential early diagnostic for distinguishing integrable from non-integrable dynamics, addressing an unresolved experimental challenge.
+While integrable and non-integrable systems are known to evolve into different equilibrium states, observing these differences typically requires waiting for the system to equilibrate.
+Such equilibration can occur at late times, often beyond the coherence time of current experimental platforms.